goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 What does `method = lm` stand for?
 We are telling R that we'd like to use a _linear model_.
 Regression _models_ the relationship between _x_ and _y_ with the regression equation describing that model (and the line of best fit being a visual representation of it).
 Linear models are common in hypothesis testing and come in different forms.
 The _t_-test is also a special case of a linear model!

-To better understand the theory behind linear regression, there are a couple more points to cover before creating a model in R (outside `ggplot2`, that is).
+To better understand the theory behind regression, there are a couple more points to cover before creating a model in R (outside `ggplot2`, that is).

 - Regression and _correlation_ are different things.
 Correlation analysis is another tool in the statistical toolbox that describes the relationship between two variables.
 However, it only describes if there is a positive or negative association between them (without predicting _y_ from _x_).